Modern UX principles revolve around minimalism. The less you notice the design, the better UX you have.

-In this state, you lose track of the time.
+A state of flow makes you lose track of the time.
 You are doing the task just for the sake of doing it, without any interruptions.

-But what does the state of flow have to do with product design?
+But what does the state of flow have to do with a product design?
 Actually, quite a lot.

 As a result, they will be able to use the software for their specific needs, not thinking about its interface.

 Here are the basic rules that you should comply with if you want your users to enter the state of flow:

 Reduce the number of user’s interactions with the software